Miniaturization: Electronic circuits

+Other fields

-Miniaturization in electronics is advancing rapidly due to the comparative ease in miniaturizing electrical devices.
-The process for mechanical devices, on the other hand, is more complex due to the way the structural properties of its parts change as they shrink.
-It is said that the so-called Third Industrial Revolution is based on economically viable technologies that can shrink three-dimensional objects.
+Miniaturization became a trend in the last fifty years and came to cover not just electronic but also mechanical devices.
+The process for miniaturizing mechanical devices is more complex due to the way the structural properties of mechanical parts change as they are reduced in scale.
+It has been said that the so-called Third Industrial Revolution (1969 – c.
+2015) is based on economically viable technologies that can shrink three-dimensional objects.

+In medical technology, engineers and designers have been exploring miniaturization to shrink components to the micro and nanometer range.
+Smaller devices can have lower cost, be made more portable (e.g.: for ambulances), and allow simpler and less invasive medical procedures.